Get Tech Tips

 These specs are for a single-phase compressor, so the amperages listed are based on an amperage reading from the wire connected to the common terminal.

 LRA is the locked rotor amperage, which is the expected measurable starting amperage.
 RLA is rated load amps, meaning the amperage it will draw when running normally at its rated load.
 You may wonder why there are two different RLA ratings here.
-That's not what this tech tip is about, but if you get the app and click the “i” with the circle around it.
-You can find out.
+That's not what this tech tip is about, but you can find that out if you download the app and click the “i” with the circle around it.

 The point is that we are always taught to measure amperage on common with single-phase motors, but do you know why?

 A single-phase motor, like the one shown above, has three terminals (common, start, and run) but only two actual windings (start and run).
 The common terminal is just the “common” point between both of the windings.
 So, when we measure the amperage on common, we see the total current of both windings.